-The change in contract assets was primarily driven by the recognition of revenue that has not yet been billed.
-The increase in deferred revenue was due to billings made in advance of performance obligations being satisfied.
-During the year ended March 31, 2023, the Company recognized revenue of approximately \$33.7 million that were included in deferred revenue at the beginning of the fiscal year.
+The change in contract assets was primarily driven by billing customers for amounts that had previously been recognized in revenue but not yet billed.
+During the year ended March 31, 2024, the Company recognized revenue of approximately \$38.7 million that was included in deferred revenue at the beginning of the fiscal year.